splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 ========================================================================================================================
 Aisha can query the :strong:`paymentservice` logs in Log Observer Connect’s codeless UI where she can filter and aggregate the logs without needing to know the SPL query language.

-1. Looking through the logs coming in in the logs table, Aisha sees some error logs, so she selects one to see more details in a structured view.
+1. Looking through the incoming logs in the logs table, Aisha sees some error logs, so she selects one to see more details in a structured view.
 In the log details view on the right, Aisha notices the error message: ``Failed payment processing through ButtercupPayments: Invalid API Token (test-20e26e90-356b-432e-a2c6-956fc03f5609)``.

     .. image:: /_images/get-started/error-log.png
         :width: 100%